 The final thing to remember is that all of these hardware components interact.
 The fastest CPU in the world won’t help if your hard drives can’t transfer the data quickly enough.
 Having 32GB of RAM won’t help if your CPU is incredibly slow.

 There are also budgetary considerations to weigh up.
-If you’re buying a new machine with a limited budget, $400 for a minor clock speed upgrade on a CPU would be better spent on an SSD, or on 16GB of RAM instead of 8GB, because you’ll get a bigger performance boost for the money.
+If you’re buying a new machine with a limited budget, $400 for a minor clock speed upgrade on a CPU can be better spent.
+For example, on an SSD, or on 16GB of RAM instead of 8GB.
+You’ll get a bigger performance boost for the money.

 Upgrading Existing Computers

 If you’re considering upgrading components of your existing computer, think about what specifically is slow.
-Slow catalog loading and Library updates may benefit from installing an SSD, but the SSD will have less of an impact in the Develop module.
-Replacing the GPU will only help in the Develop module, and even then, it’ll only help if you’re running a high resolution screen.
+Slow catalog loading and Library updates may benefit from installing an SSD.
+But if you’re frustrated by editing speed in the Develop module, replacing the graphics card could be a better choice, especially if you use a high resolution screen.

 Also check Resource Monitor (Windows) / Activity Monitor (Mac) to see where you’re hitting your computer’s limits.
 For example, if you’re running out of RAM and using virtual memory, then adding additional memory may help.